-RJ has extensive experience in prosecuting and defending complex white collar criminal cases involving environmental crimes, healthcare fraud, mail and wire fraud, computer fraud and abuse, economic espionage, and corrupt practices.
-While at United States Attorney's Office for the District of Minnesota, he prosecuted all of the environmental crime cases, including the then two largest criminal environmental cases in the history of the State of Minnesota.
-He also investigated and prosecuted numerous healthcare, mail, and wire fraud cases, including large multi-defendant conspiracies and conspiracies to defraud the United States.
-Since his return to private practice, RJ has conducted numerous internal investigations and defended cases involving allegations of healthcare fraud, mail and wire fraud, environmental violations, computer fraud and abuse, economic espionage, and corrupt practices.
+RJ has extensive experience in prosecuting and defending complex white collar crime cases involving environmental offenses, healthcare, mail, wire, and bank fraud, computer fraud and abuse, economic espionage, and bribery and other corrupt practices.
+While at United States Attorney's Office for the District of Minnesota, he investigated and prosecuted hundreds of criminal cases, including all environmental crime offenses, including the then two largest criminal environmental cases in the history of the State of Minnesota, healthcare, mail, wire and bank fraud offenses, including large multi-defendant and multi-state conspiracies and conspiracies to defraud the United States, narcotics and violent crimes, organized crime, trafficking in counterfeit goods, and international offenses involving extradition.
+Since his return to private practice, RJ has conducted hundreds of internal investigations and defended numerous cases involving allegations of healthcare, mail, wire, and bank fraud, environmental offenses, computer fraud and abuse, economic espionage, bribery, and corrupt practices.

 RJ’s IP Litigation Practice emphasizes patent and trade secret litigation.
 His clients have included St. Jude Medical, AGA Medical, Tyco Healthcare, 3M, Imation, Endress & Hauser, ANGUS Chemical, Alcatel, U.S. Cellular, Aetna, Levapan S.A., Menard’s, Telluride Asset Management, Fiber Composites, Signal Technology, Valspar, Micron Technology, ASICS, Guidant, OmniActive Health Technologies, and Spectralytics.
 RJ’s technical areas of practice include medical devices, systematic investment models, nutraceuticals and nutritional supplements, polymers, adhesives, coriolis flowmeters, composites, encryption devices, identity cards, memory devices, control systems, digital and analog circuitry, telecommunications, and chemical and mechanical processes.